 Case Study: Data Capture For Air Conditioning Industry

-The task of recording work carried out and then reporting it back to base was done for many years by engineers writing out paper forms, and then faxing them to their local service centre from home or dropping them off – sometimes days later.
+Prior to the deployment of the PDA trial the task of recording work carried out and then reporting it back to base was done for many years by engineers writing out paper forms, and then faxing them to their local service centre from home or dropping them off – sometimes days later.
 This led to inevitable delays in invoicing.
 Worse, office staff weren’t kept up-do-date or able to deal quickly with follow-up actions or client queries.
 The paperwork was often in a poor condition after being in a van for a few days and was sometimes lost altogether.

 In an attempt to resolve some of these issues, Adcock equipped their service and maintenance engineers with PDAs.
-The thinking was to integrate the data recording process with the company’s main software platform.
+The thinking was to integrate the data capture process with the company’s main software platform.
 Logical enough – but the experience of the engineers on the ground proved far from successful.
 As well as being let down by hardware failures, many felt that they were being checked up on.
 They could only see one small screen at a time, rather than the whole electronic form.
 Customers were asked to use a stylus to sign the PDA screen without always being able to see what they were signing.
 Many engineers felt so dissatisfied that they reverted to the old paper method.
 Only two out of twelve service centres stayed with the PDA system.

 “They all loved it,” said Paul Brant.
 “There were no issues, and no problems.
 It was a blessed relief.
 We couldn’t wait to roll the system out to all our 84 service and maintenance engineers.”

-The e-forms created by Bantham Technologies consist of a combined risk assessment and service sheet for reactive service, the same combination for planned preventative maintenance, a waste transfer sheet for refrigerant disposal, a time sheet, and a hot works advisory sheet that’s used when engineers are braising copper pipe.
+The digital forms created by Bantham Technologies consist of a combined risk assessment and service sheet for reactive service, the same combination for planned preventative maintenance, a waste transfer sheet for refrigerant disposal, a time sheet, and a hot works advisory sheet that’s used when engineers are braising copper pipe.
 Engineers were consulted on the form design and given time to suggest refinements.

 The Bantham system was then rolled out nationally.
-After completing a site visit, engineers now fully complete the relevant forms on a tablet.
+After completing a site visit, engineers fully complete the relevant digital forms on a tablet.
 After a quick on-screen validation of the job number, it’s sent onto our servers – together with any photos such as damaged equipment or parts that might be difficult to access and identify.
-Within less than a minute a copy of the completed form is emailed back in pdf format and is in the hands of the service centre management and administrators.
+Within less than a minute a copy of the completed digital form is emailed back in pdf format and is in the hands of the service centre management and administrators.

-The routing of the completed form is determined by the needs of the individual job.
+The routing of the completed digital form is determined by the needs of the individual job.
 While it always goes to the service admin team, it’s additionally sent to the service manager if a customer follow-up or a quote for further work is needed.
 Similarly, it’s sent to the store man if new parts are required.
 If the engineer from one service centre happens to be working for another centre on a particular job, the form is sent to both.
 In all cases the recipients can see the completed forms immediately on their smartphones so they can take action straightaway.
-Instead of waiting for days and then searching through forms to look for issues, managers can be proactive in checking the cost and availability of parts, putting in quotes, and being fully informed when customers call.
+Instead of waiting for days and then searching through paper forms to look for issues, managers can be proactive in checking the cost and availability of parts, putting in quotes, and being fully informed when customers call.